kikichan1/Project-1/README.md

 1.1.1.
 What is the trend in opioid deaths across the USA?

-Our findings: Opioid death counts have been rising year over year.
+**Our findings**: Opioid death counts have been rising year over year.
 California and Florida have seen the sharpest rise in opioid death counts (CDC 2017-2022)

 1.1.2 Can unemployment levels in a given state possibly correlate to opioid deaths counts in that state?
 Could unemployment predict levels of opioid death?

-Our findings:
+**Our findings**:

 1.1.3 Can educational attainment in a given state possibly correlate to opioid deaths counts in that state?
 Could educational attainment be a predicter for levels of opioid death?

-Our findings: To conduct this analysis we analyzed educational attainment data from the US Census.
+**Our findings**: To conduct this analysis we analyzed educational attainment data from the US Census.
 Educational Attainment was grouped into those who never graduated high school, those with high school/GED, those with a college degree, and those with an advanced degree.

 We conducted a regression analysis to determine if there was a possible correlation between educational attainment and opioid death.
 Two single variable regressions (opioid deaths and % of state with college degree, opioid deaths and % of state with high school diploma/GED) revealed there is no correlation between these two variables.
 The regression line was flat.

 1.1.4 Can median household income in a given state possibly correlate to opioid deaths counts in that state?
 Could median household income be a predicter for levels of opioid death?

-Our findings:
+**Our findings**: To conduct this analysis we analyzed median household income data from the US Census.

+We conducted a regression analysis to determine if there was a possible correlation between median household income and opioid deaths.
+Two single variable regressions (opioid deaths and median household income) for five years (2017-2019, 2021-2022) and for each year revealed there is weak to no correlation between these two variables.
+The regression lines were slightly positive or flat.

+To validate the weak correlation, we further conducted t test and ANOVA for opioid death in above-average income group (states with median household income above the national average) and below-average income group (states with median household income below the national average).
+As there is no statistically significant difference, we concluded that income level does not have a statistically effect on opioid deaths.

 1.1.4 Can average family size in a given state possibly correlate to opioid deaths counts in that state?
 Could family size be a predicter for levels of opioid death?

-Our findings:
+**Our findings**: To conduct this analysis we compared various households which we acquired data from the US Census to opioid deaths across the United States.
+These households were narrowed down to focus on households living alone.

+We prepared a series of scatterplots to ascertain if there is a correlation between households living alone and opioid deaths.
+2017-2019 and 2021-2022 all showed a distinct correlation individually and collectively between living alone and opioid deaths.
+The regression line for every year was pointing in a positive direction.
+Family size could be a good predicator of future opioid deaths.

 1.2 Conclusion